snowiow/snowiow.github.io/posts/ecs-cd-with-codepipeline-in-terraform.md

 source) the pipeline listens to master commits on the GitHub Repository of interest.
 The second stage (called build) builds a new docker image of the Dockerfile in the GitHub Repository and pushes the new image to AWS ECR.
-The last state (called deploy) does a blue green deployment to ECS with the new image.
+The last state (called deploy) does a blue/green deployment to ECS with the new image.

 The docker image is a simple HTML website with a message so we can see that the